DarkMalachi/BSE_Template_Portfolio/index.md

 | 8GB micro SD Card | Used to store high-storage files which the PyPortal Titano does not have the storage to store in itself | $9.95 | <a href="https:https://www.adafruit.com/product/2692"> Link </a> |

 # Other Resources/Examples
-One of the best parts about Github is that you can view how other people set up their own work.
-Here are some past BSE portfolios that are awesome examples.
-You can view how they set up their portfolio, and you can view their index.md files to understand how they implemented different portfolio components.

 - [Example 1](https://trashytuber.github.io/YimingJiaBlueStamp/)
 - [Example 2](https://sviatil0.github.io/Sviatoslav_BSE/)
 - [Example 3](https://arneshkumar.github.io/arneshbluestamp/)

-To watch the BSE tutorial on how to create a portfolio, click here.